 These six, plus the previous eight, allows RWR to accommodate up to 14 additional incomes and/or expenses into the retirement plan.
 You'll never use this many, but if you needed too, then just get the Cash Flow Projector, and account for them even better there.

-RWR is the only retirement software that does this for so many unique incomes and expenses (ten total), while giving you complete control over every income or expense item.
+RWR does this for plenty of unique incomes and expenses, while giving you complete control over every income or expense item.

-RWR is the only standalone retirement planning calculator that can account for rental real estate properties of any kind.
+• RWR accounts for rental real estate properties of any kind.
 Detailed directions are in the manual.

 You can also tell the retirement spreadsheet to calculate numbers assuming life expectancy is 95, and at the same time tell it to stop printing numbers after age 90.
 This is useful in estate planning when you have this scenario, "I plan to croak at age 90, and I want there to be $500,000 left over to give to my kids.
 How much money can I have to retire on monthly?"